Department website: http://eps.jhu.edu/

 Undergraduate degrees are typically specialized within traditional disciplines, but a primary goal of the ENVS program is to develop the ability of students to think outside of those boxes.
 The program is solution-focused and trains students to help solve the environmental and sustainability problems facing society today using the powerful tools of science and policy.
 Students learn theory, research, and practical applications of the natural and social sciences in their coursework, while also examining the relationship between humans and the environment through the lens of the humanities.

 The interdisciplinary Environmental Science and Environmental Studies majors and Environmental Studies minor introduce students to human-Earth interactions and processes, our complex relationship with the changing environment, and methods for solving environmental and sustainability problems.
-The Environmental Science major emphasizes the perspective of the natural sciences, while the Environmental Studies major emphasizes the social science perspective, but there is a set of common core courses shared by both these majors that create a strong interdisciplinary foundation.
+The Environmental Science major emphasizes the perspective of the natural sciences, while the Environmental Studies major emphasizes the social science perspective, but there is a set of common core courses shared by both these majors that creates a strong interdisciplinary foundation.
 These majors prepare students for a variety of potential career paths, including both graduate study and entry-level jobs in an environmentally related field.

 Energy Minor